cveneziani/middleman-boilerplate/README.md

 - `logo.jpg` mainly used as favicon
 - `banner-meta.jpg` used for meta tag cards
-- and the other ones are used on the homepage
+- and the other ones are used on homepage & 404 page

 Again, feel free to change or remove them.

+*Hint:* Have a look at the homepage template to see how we inline SVG images.

 ### Stylesheets